North Maharashtra University

 Kavayitri Bahinabai Chaudhari North Maharashtra University is a university in Jalgaon, Maharashtra.
 Formerly North Maharashtra University, it was established on 15 August 1990 after separating from the parent University of Pune.

-In 2001, the NAAC accredited the 4-star status to the university.Then in year 2022 NAAC accredited with 4.5 star.
-The university was re-accredited by NAAC as 'D'(CGPA 2.88 on 4 point scale) grade university.
+Accreditation History

+The university has been accredited by the National Assessment and Accreditation Council over four cycles.
+In 2001, it received a 4-star status.
+This was followed by a 'B' grade (CGPA 2.88) in 2009.
+During its third and fourth cycles, the university maintained an 'A' grade with a CGPA of 3.11.